Checking multiple backends for a single request

 Follow these steps to create conditions for the headers.

-1. On the Content page, click the Attach a condition link next to one of the headers you just created.
-The Create a new request condition window appears.
+1. On the Content page, click Attach a condition next to one of the headers you just created.

 a request restart header condition rule